 For the high dose specimen, there is a disparity between the predicted FISPACT-II results, and the bulk concentrations derived from the experimental data using the FISPACT-II information.
 This is more significant for the Os concentrations than for the Re.
-One reason for this discrepancy could be the effect of self-shielding [18].
-While computational corrections for self-shielding were approximated in the FISPACT-II calculations (see [12] for details), the transport simulations used to evaluate the neutron irradiation field may miss the effect that self-shielding can have on the energy spectrum of neutrons seen by the samples-it was previously discussed in [18] how necessary it is to accurately predict the lower-energy components of neutron fields if simulations are to agree with experiment.
-In the case of the present experiments, there is uncertainty in the environment of the APT needles, whose position within the irradiation capsule relative to the rest of the irradiated tungsten is not known (and thus not accounted for in the neutron transport simulations).
-The APT analysis could have been performed on W that has experienced significant selfshielding from surrounding W-such W would have received significantly lower neutron fluxes in the critical epithermal energies associated with the giant capture resonances (that cause self-shielding [2] and thus experience lower transmutation rates than predicted via simulations with the materialaveraged neutron spectrum (both from W to Re and from Re to Os).
-However, this might not be the only cause of the discrepancy between simulation and experiment, nor may it be the dominant factor.
+One reason for this discrepancy could be the effect of self-shielding [19].
+While computational corrections for self-shielding were approximated in the FISPACT-II calculations (see [12] for details), the transport simulations used to evaluate the neutron irradiation field may miss the effect that self-shielding can have on the energy spectrum of neutrons seen by the samples - it was previously discussed in [19] how necessary it is to accurately predict the lower-energy components of neutron fields if simulations are to agree with experiment.
+The low-energy, thermal component of the neutron-energy spectrum in HFIR is dominant, which produces the high transmutation rates observed in the tungsten, but it is precisely this part of the spectrum that is most strongly influenced by self-shielding, as has been discussed in recent work [20, 21].
+Furthermore, it is well known that neutron transport simulations (performed with MCNP in the present work) have difficulty in correctly predicting the thermal components of neutron fields because the Monte-Carlo statistics in these regions are often poor.
+Alternatively, there may be uncertainty in the experimental set-up, particularly concerning the local material environment surrounding the sample, which could strongly influence the thermal neutron fluxes (i.e. because the mean free path of neutrons is relatively short at lower energies).